Jung-ho Kang: Free agency and KBO reinstatement

-In early 2020, Kang worked out for a Milwaukee Brewers affiliate organization, but failed to sign a deal.
+In early 2020, Kang worked out for a Milwaukee Brewers affiliate club, but failed to sign a deal.
 He decided to return to South Korea, and later filed for reinstatement from the "voluntarily retired" list in order to play in the KBO League.

 However, due to three drunk driving incidents in his past, Kang was required to face a penalty that would include a suspension for up to 3 years per the KBO League rule book.
 The KBO League disciplinary committee had to decide whether the rule, which was instituted in 2018, would be applicable retroactively to Kang's third DUI arrest in 2016 when he was not a KBO player.

 On May 25, 2020, Kang received a one-year suspension from the league and was also ordered to undergo 300 hours of community service.
 The disciplinary committee decided not to apply the DUI rule retroactively to his 2016 arrest, opting instead to give him the maximum punishment for his other 2 arrests which occurred when he was an active KBO player.
 Kang did not play organized baseball in 2021.

 On March 18, 2022, Kang returned to the KBO League by signing a one-year, $25,000 contract with his former team, now named the Kiwoom Heroes.
 However, on April 29, the KBO declined to approve the contract and Kang became a free agent.